huzeifa/starter-hugo-academic-sakina/content/project/class-7-mixtures-separation/index.md

 title: "Class 7: Mixtures and their Separation"
 date: 2022-10-13T07:29:50.758Z
 summary: |-
-  T﻿his chapter deals with the following subtopics:
+  This chapter deals with the following subtopics:

-  * T﻿ypes of Mixtures
+  * Types of Mixtures
-  * F﻿iltration
+  * Filtration
-  * S﻿olutions & Solubility
+  * Solutions & Solubility
-  * E﻿vaporation & H﻿eating to dryness
+  * Evaporation & H﻿eating to dryness
-  * C﻿hromatography
+  * Chromatography
-  * D﻿istillation
+  * Distillation
 draft: false
 featured: false
 tags: